pgeedh/Reachy-Mini-Gemini-PersonaPlex-Edition/README.md

-# 🦖 Reachy-Mini: PersonaPlex Edition
+# 🦖 Reachy-Mini: Gemini & PersonaPlex Edition

 Reachy-Mini is an interactive AI companion system built on the **PersonaPlex** philosophy of warm, empathetic, and kind robot-human interaction.
 This repository provides a full-stack integration of **Gemini 1.5 Robotics VLA** for physical-visual reasoning and **NVIDIA PersonaPlex-7B** for high-fidelity conversational empathy.